hemangikakirde/credit-card-fraud-detection/README.md

 The Jupyter Notebook includes the following sections:

 ### 1. Data Loading
-- The dataset is loaded using `pandas` from the `creditcard.csv` file.
+- The dataset is loaded using 'pandas' from the creditcard.csv file.

 ### 2. Data Cleaning
 - Check for missing values and duplicates.
-- Handle outliers in the `Amount` column by clipping values above the 99th percentile.
+- Handle outliers in the 'Amount' column by clipping values above the 99th percentile.
-- Remove irrelevant features (if any).
+- Remove irrelevant features if there are any.

 ### 3. Exploratory Data Analysis (EDA)
 - Class distribution of fraudulent vs. non-fraudulent transactions.